BrianPugh/belay/docs/source/Quick Start.rst

 Not all MicroPython boards support threading, and those that do typically have a maximum of ``1`` thread.
 The decorated function has no return value.

+If a thread is registered to multiple Belay devices, it will execute sequentially on the devices in the order that they were decorated (bottom upwards).

+To explicitly call a thread on just one device, it can be invoked ``device.thread.led_loop()``.

 sync
 ^^^^